 Top tips for borrowing

-Here are some handy tips to help you when you borrow money, take out a loan or use credit cards:
+Here are some tips to help if you need to borrow money, take out a loan or use credit cards:

 - spend time shopping around,